Pvt. Lloyd James Richter

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 The morning of December 8, 1941, the officers of the battalion were called together and ordered to have their tank platoons deployed to the perimeter of Clark Airfield.
 They were informed of the Japanese attack on Pearl Harbor.
-The deployment around the airfield was to stop Japanese paratroopers.
+The tanks took assigned positions around the airfield to stop Japanese paratroopers.
+At 8:30 A.M., American planes took off and patrolled the sky.
+At noon, the planes landed and were parked in a straight line outside the mess hall so the pilots could get lunch.

 As the tankers sat in their tanks, all morning long, they watched as American planes filled the sky.
 At noon, the planes landed and the pilots went to lunch.
 The tankers were also having lunch when planes were seen approaching the airfield from the north.
 They had enough time to count 54 planes.
 Many of the tankers speculated that the planes were American.
 They then saw what looked like raindrops falling from the planes.
 It was when bombs began exploding on the runways that the soldiers knew the planes were Japanese.